Ohio Medicaid Definition

 Nursing home care is an entitlement program in Ohio, but the state Medicaid program also offers several programs that help seniors remain living outside of nursing homes.

 2) Assisted Living Waiver – for persons who would otherwise require nursing home level care, the Assisted Living Waiver provides an alternative.
+To be clear, this program does not cover the cost or room and board.
+Rather, it assists in covering the cost of care services in assisted living residences.
 Enrollment is limited and not all assisted living residences in the state will accept the waiver.

-3) MyCare Plan – is the name of the state managed care, Medicaid program.
-Under MyCare Plan, a variety of in-home supports are provided, like PASSPORT, though MyCare does not have limited enrollment.
+3) MyCare Ohio Plan (MCOP) – the name of the state managed care Medicaid program for persons dually eligible for Medicaid and Medicare.
+Under MCOP, a variety of in-home supports are provided, like PASSPORT, though MyCare does not have limited enrollment.